zzhangjii/learning-library/workshops/journey3-data-science/LabGuide300.md

 The data file ( iris.csv ) used in the demo is a popular R dataset.
 Users can find and download it from Internet.
 After downloaded to local desktop, the data file will then be uploaded into the Object Store in Oracle Storage Cloud.
 To upload data files into an Object Store, users can leverage any tool available, for example Cloudberry.
 In this demo, we will use built-in Storage Console of Oracle Storage Cloud.

-Download the iris.csv file https://osdn.net/projects/sfnet_irisdss/downloads/IRIS.csv/
+- Download iris.csv from [here](https://raw.githubusercontent.com/uiuc-cse/data-fa14/gh-pages/data/iris.csv) (save the content as iris.csv after you open the link), and upload to your
+Oracle Storage Cloud.

 Download the R script, oraobjectstore_journey.R, from [here](https://oracle.github.io/learning-library/workshops/journey3-data-science/rFiles/Lab300script.R)